open-telemetry/opentelemetry-dotnet/examples/AspNetCore/README.md

   * View your traces with Zipkin [here](http://localhost:9411/zipkin)
 * If you have run OTEL Collector with default settings:
   * View your traces and metrics by checking the logs.
 If running through `docker-compose`, you can execute `docker-compose logs otlp` to view the logs.
-* if you have run Jaeger with default settings:
+* If you have run Jaeger with default settings:
   * View your traces with Jaeger [here](http://localhost:16686/)
+* If you have run Prometheus with default settings:
+  * View your metrics with Prometheus [here](http://localhost:9090/graph)

 ## References